If you are a Judge, please feel free to copy this for your information.

 Please refer to the latest data from Bern University

+The Hairless variety SHOULD not to be penalised for missing or irregular shaped teeth.
 The phenotype of hairless dogs is now classified as canine ectodermal dysplasia (CED) because these dogs have missing or abnormally shaped teeth in addition to hair that is sparse or absent.

 Chinese Crested dogs are characterized by missing hair and teeth.
 The gene is identified as FOXI3 and is the regulator of ectodermal development.